rkuma183/wilsonmar.github.io/_posts/2016-05-08-eclipse-ide.md

 0. Use a modern internet browser to the STS download page at<br />
    <a target="_blank" href="https://spring.io/tools/sts/all">
    https://spring.io/tools/sts/all</a>
-0. Click on "Based on Eclipse 4.7.0", then "tar.gz".
+0. Click on "Based on Eclipse 4.7.0" under "Mac", then "dmg 397MB".

-   spring-tool-suite-3.9.0.RELEASE-e4.7.0-macosx-cocoa-x86_64.tar is 412.5 MB.

-0. In Finder, select the Download folder to receive the file, then click "Save".
-0. While you're waiting, switch to exit the download web page.
+0. Click "Save File" in the pop-up.

+   spring-tool-suite-3.9.2.RELEASE-e4.7.2-macosx-cocoa-x86_64.dmg

+0. Click the downloads icon for your browser to expand it.
-0. Double click on the file to unzip it to a new folder.
+0. Drag the "Spring" icon STS and drop on the Applications folder.

+0. Switch to Finder.
+Click the Go menu for the
+   <strong>/Applications</strong> folder.

    CAUTION: If you see a number to the right of the "sts-bundle" folder name, another installer was downloaded previously.

-0. In Finder, navigate inside the "sts-bundle" folder.
-0. Open a new Finder new window and click the Go menu for the
-   <strong>/Applications</strong> folder.
 0. If there is another STS app there, move it to Trash.

-0. Long-Click on the <strong>STS</strong> app file, then drag and drop it onto the Applications window.
+0. If you will be using it a lot, drag and drop the STS icon to Apple's bar.
 0. Open STS by double-clicking the icon.
 It may take a minute to load the first time.
-0. Press command+tab until your land on the green Spring app icon for the Eclipse Launcher.
-0. Check "Use this as the default and do not ask again".
+0. If you get an "Are you sure you want to open it?", click Yes.
+0. Select a directory as workspace.
+PROTIP: Instead of something like "/Users/wilsonm/Documents/workspace-sts-3.9.2.RELEASE" use a folder under Git.

-0. PROTIP: The default directory generated should be changed per your organization's standards.
+   PROTIP: The default directory generated should be changed per your organization's standards.

    /Users/mac/Documents/workspace-sts-3.9.0.RELEASE